Obit: Wallen, Andrew Thor (1967 – 2009)

-Andrew Thor Wallen, born to Robert and Susan Wallen of Windsor Sept.
-4, 1967, in Madison, died Sept.
-19, 2009, after a heroic battle with gastric cancer at St. Francis Hospital, Evanston, IL, surrounded by his wife and family.
+Andrew Thor Wallen, born to Robert and Susan Wallen (Windsor, Wis.) on Sept.
+4, 1967, in Madison, died on Sept.
+19, 2009, after a heroic battle with gastric cancer at St. Francis Hospital in Evanston, Ill., surrounded by his wife and family.

-He is survived by his wife Kirstie; dogs Scooter and Maggie; parents Robert and Susan; sister Sara Tuma (Wallen); in-laws Ron and Sheila Danielson (Black River Falls); and relations and friends too numerous for brevity.
+He is survived by wife, Kirstie; dogs, Scooter and Maggie; parents, Robert and Susan; sister, Sara (Wallen) Tuma; in-laws, Ron and Sheila Danielson of Black River Falls; and relations and friends too numerous for brevity.

 The family wishes to extend endless gratitude to The Block Center for Integrative Cancer Care and St. Francis Hospital for their efforts and care for Andrew.

 Burial will take place at 10 a.m.
 Saturday, Oct.
 10, at Oak Hill Cemetery in Merrimac, Wisc.
 A Tribute to Andrew will be held at 1:30 p.m. at East Side Businessman's Club, 3735 Monona Drive, Madison.
 To honor Andrew's wishes, a Honky Tonk Bash will follow at 4 p.m. at the Crystal Corner Bar, 1302 Williamson St., Madison.

 In lieu of flowers, the family requests donations to The Andrew Wallen Memorial Fund, c/o Co/Op Credit Union, PO Box 157, Black River Falls, WI 54615.
 Funds will be used to establish a future scholarship in Andrew's name.

 Gunderson East Funeral & Cremation Center of Madison assisted with arrangements.